helenmand/TDT4310/exercises/LAB_4.md

     How would you tackle the task of distinguishing the entities found here?
 Give a rough step-by-step explanation, either in text or by pseudo-code — no implementation required.

 ## Finishing the labs
-As a final part, please answer the following: (short answers are fine!)
+As a final part, please answer the following: (short answers are OK!)

-- Was the setup of the lab environment too difficult?
+- Was the setup of the lab environment complicated?

-- Was the keyboard implementation of the labs useful or any fun at all?
-Scrap it?
+- Was the keyboard implementation of the labs practical or any fun at all?
+Remove it?

 - Do you prefer the labs to be theoretical or practical?